subrahmanyaba/SoundSync/README.md

 ## 📦 Installation

-1. Clone or download this repository.
+1. Clone master branch of the repository (git clone --branch master https://github.com/subrahmanyaba/SoundSync.git) or download this repository.

 2. Open [chrome://extensions](chrome://extensions) in your browser.